Welcome to Year 4

 Maths

-This term we will be looking at the place value of numbers up to 1,000, estimation of numbers, fractions, written methods for multiplication and division as well as area and time.
+This term we will be looking at the place value of numbers up to 10,000, estimation of numbers, fractions, multiples of numbers, written methods for multiplication and division as well as beginning to look at shape and angles.

 Please don't forget to keep practising your times tables - these are VERY important!
 If you get your sheet signed for going onto TTRS 4 times-a-week, you will earn a raffle ticket for a wonderful prize.